vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 Plate 156

-Sixth panel from the left \(E 6\): a Dakṣiṇām¯urti This panel shows Śiva facing east, with Pārvatī to his lefṭ The necklace and
+Sixth panel from the left \(E 6\): a Dakṣiṇāmūrti This panel shows Śiva facing east, with Pārvatī to his lefṭ The necklace and

 headdress are the same as that of Yogeśvara in the fourth panel \(E 4\).
 And the twisted locks of hair falling from under a crown-like headgear with ornament 38 MBh 3.38.9–10: